 Claudia was raised on her family’s wheat and sheep farm, and obtained a Bachelor of Arts in Photography and Illustration from Curtin University, graduating as the top photography student.

-Her images probe at the essence of rural Australia, and the relationships between humans and the land.
+Her images contemplate the ethos of rural Australia, and the relationships between man and the land.
 Claudia has exhibited her work both nationally and internationally, and recently worked with prestigious international photography agency Magnum Photos in conjunction with PHOTO2021 in Melbourne.

 Sukhjit Kaur Khalsa is a writer, director and performer based on Noongar boodja.
 For her artist fund project Here/There, Sukhjit will join forces with collaborator Perun Bonser, to create a series of short experimental films, incorporating spoken word poetry and contemporary dance.
 The project will explore themes of country and kinship through the lens of Indigenous and Sikh Australians.